-If you have a four legged friend that likes to chew things up, you may have gone through a few dog beds.
-If so, you may be in need of an indestructible dog bed.
+If you have a four-legged friend that likes to chew things up, you may have gone through a few dog beds.
+If so, you may need an indestructible dog bed.
 Most dog beds are made for the more well behaved and less prone to chew types of dogs, so a regular dog bed may last many years with nary a scratch to show for it.

-We recently adopted a new dog we have renamed to Rudy – the vet tells us he’s possibly a boxer, lab and/or pit bull.
+We recently adopted a new dog we have renamed Rudy – the vet tells us he’s possibly a boxer, lab, and/or pit bull.

 Maybe all three.

-We lost Ginger a few years ago due to her chewing rope toys so we are hypersensitive to how dangerous it can be for dogs to chew on fabrics and such.
-Hence, we do a lot of very quick clean up around Rudy so although he constantly chews up his beds, we do get them cleaned up quickly.
+We lost Ginger a few years ago due to her chewing rope toys, so we are hypersensitive to how dangerous it can be for dogs to chew on fabrics and such.
+Hence, we do a lot of speedy clean up around Rudy, so although he constantly chews up his beds, we do get them cleaned up quickly.

-We did a good bit of research on indestructible dog beds and found some very interesting results we’d like to share with you.
+We did a good bit of research on indestructible dog beds and found some exciting results we’d like to share with you.

 The good news is that they do exist, some actually carry impressive guarantees, and there are even some plans on making them yourself!

 We’ll cover that all that and more below.